-The last two hundred years have witnessed a substantial, historically unprecedented, expansion of women's rights, both economic and political.
+The last two hundred years have witnessed a historically unprecedented expansion of women's rights, both economic and political.
 In almost all industrialized countries, women went from being the property of their husbands and/or their fathers, with very few legal rights, to possessing the same political rights and most of the same economic rights as men.1 Why did this process occur?
-And, in particular, why is the spread of women's rights across the globe appear to be correlated with economic development?2
+And, in particular, why does the spread of women's rights across the globe appear to be correlated with economic development?2

 The objective of this paper is to shed light on the relationship between women's rights and development by focussing on a fundamental economic right: property rights.
-Property rights include "the legal rights to acquire, own, sell and transfer property, collect and keep rents, keep one's wages, make contracts, bring lawsuits, and, if seeking divorce, maintain some of the marriage assets and keep control and guardianship of the children."3 These are rights that married women did not exercise in full neither in Europe nor in the US until the legal system was reformed over a long period of time.
-Under most legal systems (e.g. the those based on Roman civil law, which influenced most of continental Europe, or those based on English common law, like the majority of US colonies), women who married lost, if not ownership then, at a minimum, control over their physical (inanimate) property and, upon divorce, lost guardianship over their children as well.
+Property rights include "the legal rights to acquire, own, sell and transfer property, collect and keep rents, keep one's wages, make contracts, bring lawsuits, and, if seeking divorce, maintain some of the marriage assets and keep control and guardianship of the children."3 These are rights that married women did not exercise in full either in Europe or in the US until the legal system was reformed.
+Under most legal systems (e.g. those based on Roman civil law, which influenced most of continental Europe, or those based on English common law, like the majority of US colonies), women who married lost, if not ownership then, at a minimum, control over their physical (inanimate) property.
+Upon divorce, they lost guardianship over their children as well.

 Why did married women eventually obtain property rights in the US and in Europe?4 Why did men lose some of the advantages of their privileged status?
-It is difficult to find a rigorous argument for this in the historical literature.5 This paper examines the hypothesis that, over time, economic development - by which I mean primarily a process of capital accumulation and declining fertility - altered male interests regarding women's rights.
+This paper examines the hypothesis that, over time, economic development - by which I mean primarily a process of capital accumulation and declining fertility - altered the balance of male interests regarding women's rights.
 That is, although men in general benefitted from a patriarchal society in which women enjoyed few economic and political rights, they also suffered from the welfare consequences of such a system for their daughters.
-My hypothesis is that, at a sufficiently high level of wealth and/or at a sufficiently low level of fertility, a man's conflicting interests in his role as a husband relative to those in his capacity as a father were resolved in favor of the latter.
+My hypothesis is that, at a sufficiently high level of wealth and/or at a sufficiently low level of fertility, a man's conflicting interests from being both a husband and a father (of girls as well as boys) were resolved in favor of the latter.
+This eventually led men to favor granting women greater economic rights.
 This argument is examined in a dynamic model and its implications are studied empirically by using variation across US states in the timing of married women's property acts.